top of page

 Can someone be a good Justice of the Peace without being a lawyer?

 Texas law does not require a Justice of the Peace judge to be a lawyer, but voters should understand that justice courts decide real legal disputes involving housing and money.
 Texas law does not even require the judge of this court to have a high school education.
-The nonexistent educational requirements to run for this bench are in place so that our rural courts will not have empty benches.
-Most JP judges in Dallas are attorneys.
+The nonexistent educational requirements to run for this bench are in place so that our rural Texas courts will not have empty benches.
+The rural courts handle very few cases per year compared to the thousands of cases Justice of the Peace courts in big citites like Dallas preside over.
+80% of our Justice of the Peace judges in Dallas are attorneys.
 Legal training and courtroom experience can reduce errors, promote fairness, and help cases move efficiently without sacrificing due process.
+An attorney has never lost an election in Dallas County to a non attorney when running to be judge of a Justice of the Peace court.

 Why not choose a community leader instead of an attorney?